flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_01/instructions.md

 # Introduction

-Welcome to the introductory sliver codelab for Flutter!
+Welcome to the introductory sliver workshop for Flutter!
 In this workshop, you will learn how to efficiently build scrolling widgets and use slivers directly to create a rich scrolling experience for users.

-This codelab is best for folks already familiar with building simple Flutter applications.
+This workshop is best for folks already familiar with building simple Flutter applications.
 If this is your first time using Flutter, check out [Writing Your First Flutter App](https://flutter.dev/docs/get-started/codelab) to get started using Flutter.